 Our Family Soup Recipes

 At least one of the following soup recipes is going to seem a little strange to you—but trust me, you will love it.
-All are super easy to make and require only a minimum of ingredients.
-In fact, you might very well have all the ingredients you need on hand right now and be able to run off and make yourself a bowl of warm hearty goodness.
+All are super easy to make and require minimal ingredients.
+In fact, you might very well have all the ingredients you need already on hand and be able to run off and make yourself a bowl of warm hearty goodness right now.

 1. Sauerer Sahne Soupe (Sour Cream Soup)

-When I was a little girl, I watched my grandmother and my aunt eat this soup.
+When I was a little girl, I watched my grandmother, and my aunt eats this soup.
 To me, the whole idea was a turn-off.
-Once I tried it as an adult, however, I was pleasantly surprised.
-It doesn't sound good, but it actually is very good.
+When I tried it as an adult, however, I was pleasantly surprised; it doesn't sound good, but it actually is very good.

 - 1 slice of stale or toasted rye bread